chrispiquette/R/README.md

 # R
  For R scripts.

- Here's a diagram of a neural network I ran to model to see how classic cars (vs. other vehicles), credit limit and customer country
+ Here's a diagram of a neural network I ran to see how revenue is related to customers buying classic cars, customer credit limit and customer country.
- effect marketing revenue:

  ![GitHub Logo](https://github.com/chrispiquette/R/blob/master/neural_network_marketing_diagram.png)